Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 ## Generator outputs

-This generator creates SPA views with HTML markup and a TypeScript view model class, and registers their paths with the RequireJS configuration in the specified *Registry File*.
+This generator creates SPA views with HTML markup and a TypeScript view model class and registers their paths with the RequireJS configuration in the specified *Registry File*.

 If the view is not marked with a `child` attribute, it will also be added to the specified *Menu File* with Durandal routes registration, so that it could be displayed in the main menu.

 The generator also adds all the generated files to the specified SPA project as needed.

-For views that are decorated with a `customize="true"` attribute, it also creates a subclass of the generated view model class with a postfix *Customized* appended to the class name, if one does not exist yet.
-It will use this subclass in the RequireJS configuration for that view, and can also nest the customized class under the generated view in the project, if so configured.
+For views that are decorated with a `customize="true"` attribute, it also creates a subclass of the generated view model class with a postfix *Customized* appended to the class name if one does not exist yet.
+It will use this subclass in the RequireJS configuration for that view, and can also nest the customized class under the generated view in the project if so configured.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters